 Grimes Teich Anderson is an established personal injury law firm in South Carolina.
-For over 30 years, it has been our mission to help workers injured on the job.
-Our offices are conveniently located in Greenville and Gaffney and provide quality representation to injured workers in Greenville, Spartanburg, Anderson, Gaffney and other areas of South Carolina.Disability In The Workplace
+For over 40 years, it has been our mission to help workers injured on the job.
+Our offices are conveniently located in Greenville and Gaffney and provide quality representation to injured workers in Greenville, Spartanburg, Anderson, Gaffney and other areas of South Carolina.Disability in the Workplace

 Few people are prepared for disability, yet the U.S. Bureau of Labor Statistics show that 15 people are either catastrophically injured or die in work accidents every day.
 This number only represents catastrophic accidents that are too big to ignore.
 Unfortunately, many normal injuries go unreported, especially when employees fear losing their jobs.
 Workers will often suffer through the pain, further exacerbating the injury.
 These steadily-worsening conditions account for over 72% of workplace injuries ultimately reported and cost the United States over $12.5 billion a year.

 Work injuries may be caused by a variety of job conditions, including:

 - Chemical and electrical burns